Skip to main content

 • Central Appetite Regulation They act directly on appetite centers in the brain, reducing hunger and caloric intake.

 Tirzepatide represents a further evolution in this class, acting as a dual agonist for both the GLP-1 and GIP (glucose-dependent insulinotropic polypeptide) receptors.
-GIP is another incretin hormone, and by activating both pathways, Tirzepatide has demonstrated even greater efficacy in improving glycemic control and promoting than GLP-1 agonists alone.
+GIP is another incretin hormone, and by activating both pathways, Tirzepatide has demonstrated even greater efficacy in improving glycemic control and promoting weight loss than GLP-1 agonists alone.
 These peptides directly address the core issues of insulin resistance, hyperglycemia, and excess body weight that define metabolic syndrome.

 The following table provides a comparative overview of these two principal peptide classes used in managing metabolic syndrome markers.